 The teen counseling and behavioral health services at The Meadows Psychiatric Center and Universal Community Behavioral Health help to meet the needs of adolescents who are experiencing difficulties with relationships or behaviors at home, school or within their peer groups.

-A compassionate staff at The Meadows Psychiatric Center, located in Centre Hall, Pennsylvania, provides a supportive, nurturing and structured environment for each teenager at our adolescent psychiatric residential treatment center.
+A compassionate staff at The Meadows Psychiatric Center, located in Centre Hall, Pennsylvania, provides a supportive, nurturing and structured environment for each teenager at our adolescent psychiatric inpatient treatment center.
 The individual needs of each teenager are recognized and are the basis for his or her treatment plan.

 Our teen counseling and behavioral health services emphasize the sense of community and strengths of each individual.
 Peer support and feedback help individuals learn to respect themselves and each other.
 The various group and school activities provide individuals with opportunities for social interaction and cooperation.